-WiFi 6 also called 802.11ax is the newest WiFi protocol being introduced along with new and better hardware.
+WiFi-6, also called 802.11ax, is the newest WiFi protocol introduced with new routers that have fast hardware.

-WiFi 6 is the latest WiFi protocol and the replacement for the older Wireless-AC and Wireless-N.
+WiFi-6 is the latest WiFi protocol and the replacement for the older Wireless-AC and Wireless-N protocols.

-In fact, many fast 802.11AC routers have dropped in price and now a bargain compared to when they were introduced.
+In fact, many fast 802.11AC routers had dropped in price and are now a bargain compared to when they were introduced.

 For those with an older Wireless-N (802.11n) router, it is likely time to upgrade.